tinymanorg/tinyman-contracts-v1/docs/redeem.md

   "sig": "{POOLER_SIG}",
 }
 ```
-1. App Call - NoOp call to Validator App with args ['r'], with Pooler account
+1. App Call - NoOp call to Validator App with args ['redeem'], with Pooler account
     - Signed by Pool LogicSig

 ```